-(3) Consists of reimbursement of taxes relating to long term disability premiums.
+(3) Reflects reimbursement of taxes relating to long term disability premiums.

-- (4) Consists of shares issued under the Company's Investment Share Plan, pursuant to which eligible employees may purchase shares with a total purchase price up to 10% of their annual compensation at a discount, depending on tenure with the Company.
+(4) Consists of shares issued under the Company's Investment Share Plan, pursuant to which eligible employees may purchase shares with a total purchase price up to 10% of their annual compensation (consisting of regular salary and bonuses) at a discount, depending on tenure with the Company.
 The shares purchased vest at the rate of 20% per year over a period of 5 years.
-The purchaser of such investment shares has voting power, but not dispositive power, with respect the shares that have not yet vested. - (5) As of December 27, 2003, Mr. Koch held 10,650 shares of unvested restricted stock issued under the Company's Investment Share Plan with a market value of \$197,717. - (6) As of December 27, 2003, Mr. Roper held 15,054 shares of unvested restricted stock issued under the Company's Investment Shares Plan with a market value of \$249,370. - (7) Consists of annual group life insurance premiums and Company matching contributions under the Company's 401(k) plan. - (8) Mr. Urich joined the Company in September, 2003.
+The purchaser of such investment shares has voting power, but not dispositive power, with respect the shares that have not yet vested.

+(5) As of December 25, 2004, Mr. Koch held 9,654 shares of unvested restricted stock issued under the Company's Investment Share Plan with a market value of \$83,114.

+(6) As of December 25, 2004, Mr. Roper held 21,689 shares of unvested restricted stock issued under the Company's Investment Shares Plan with a market value of \$195,952.